Las Vegas Raiders: Houston Oilers/Tennessee Titans

-Historic battle of the Bay rivalry
+Battle of the Bay

 The San Francisco 49ers, located on the other side of San Francisco Bay, were the Raiders' geographic rivals during the Raiders' time in Oakland.
 The first exhibition game, played in 1967, ended with the 49ers defeating the AFL Raiders 13–10.
 After the 1970 merger, the 49ers won in Oakland 38–7.
-As a result, games between the two are referred to as the "Battle of the Bay."
+As a result, games between the two are referred to as the "Battle of the Bay".
 Since the two teams play in different conferences, regular-season matchups happen only once every four years.
 Fans and players of the winning team could claim "bragging rights" as the better team in the area.
 On August 20, 2011, in the third week of the preseason, the preseason game between the rivals was marked by fights in restrooms and stands at Candlestick Park, including a shooting outside the stadium in which several were injured.
 The NFL has decided to cancel all future preseason games between the Raiders and 49ers.
 The series ended on November 1, 2018, during a Thursday Night Football broadcast at Levi's Stadium, marking the last time both teams would meet before the Raiders moved to their new home in Las Vegas.
 The 49ers won the game 34–3 to tie their regular-season series at 7.
+As of the 2023 season, the 49ers lead the all-time series 8–7.

-Historic battle for Los Angeles rivalry
+Battle of Los Angeles

-As mentioned earlier, the Raiders and Los Angeles Rams had a rivalry during the 13 years both teams shared the Los Angeles market.
-The teams met six times in the regular season in this period; the Raiders won the first meeting of this era, 37–31, on December 18, 1982.
-The Raiders won four of their six games against the Rams while the teams shared the Los Angeles market.
+Initially considered the "Battle of Los Angeles" during the Raiders' tenure in Los Angeles from 1982 to 1994, the Raiders shared the market with the Los Angeles Rams during this period, sparking a fight for LA's dominant fans until both teams moved due to declining attendance and mutual stadium issues following the 1994 season.
+The rivalry became nonexistent as the Rams had also moved to St. Louis the same year.
+The Raiders unsuccessfully attempted to move back to Los Angeles in 2015 after a failed joint stadium project with the then-San Diego Chargers.
+As of the 2023 season, the Raiders lead the all-time series 8–7.